 Priscilla went on to graduate from Community College of Philadelphia and then transferred to Moore College of Art and Design where she received a BFA in 2D Fine Arts.
 In 2010, she graduated with her Masters in Fine Arts in Painting.

 Throughout the years, Priscilla looked towards her family, surroundings, and cultural heritage for guidance and inspiration.
-She continues to explore the issues that mean the most to her, including: Parenthood, BIPOC Rights, Urban Decay, and finally, what it means to be a Woman Artist.
+She continues to explore the issues that mean the most to her, including: Parenthood, BIPOC Rights, the Environment, and finally, what it means to be a Woman Artist.

 “I seek to share my art with others in hopes of sparking thoughtful conversation with the viewer.
 It is my hope to help shed light on some of the often-challenging topics that I address in my work.”